On Tilted Losses in Machine Learning: Theory and Applications: TERM in Practice: Use Cases

 \subsubsection{Fair Principal Component Analysis (PCA)}

 We explore the flexibility of TERM in learning fair representations using PCA.
 In fair PCA, the goal is to learn low-dimensional representations which are fair to all considered subgroups (e.g., yielding similar reconstruction errors)~\citep{samadi2018price, tantipongpipat2019multi, kamani2019efficient}.
 Despite the non-convexity of the fair PCA problem, we apply TERM to this task, referring to the resulting objective as TERM-PCA.
-We tilt the same loss function as in~\citep{samadi2018price}: $f(X; U) = \frac{1}{|X|}\left(\|X-XUU^\top \|_{F}^2- \|X-\hat{X}\|_{F}^2\right) \, ,$ where $X \in \mathbb{R}^{n \times d}$ is a subset (group) of data, $U \in \mathbb{R}^{d \times r}$ is the current projection, and $\hat{X} \in \mathbb{R}^{n \times d}$ is the optimal rank-$r$ approximation of $X$.
+We tilt the same loss function as in~\citet{samadi2018price}: $f(X; U) = \frac{1}{|X|}\left(\|X-XUU^\top \|_{F}^2- \|X-\hat{X}\|_{F}^2\right) \, ,$ where $X \in \mathbb{R}^{n \times d}$ is a subset (group) of data, $U \in \mathbb{R}^{d \times r}$ is the current projection, and $\hat{X} \in \mathbb{R}^{n \times d}$ is the optimal rank-$r$ approximation of $X$.
 Instead of solving a more complex min-max problem using semi-definite programming as in~\citet{samadi2018price}, which scales poorly with problem dimension, we apply gradient-based methods, re-weighting the gradients at each iteration based on the loss on each group.
 In Figure~\ref{fig:pca}, we plot the aggregate loss for two groups (high vs. low education) in the Default Credit dataset~\citep{yeh2009comparisons} for different target dimensions $r$.
-By varying $t$, we achieve varying degrees of performance improvement on different groups---TERM ($t=200$) recovers the min-max results of~\citep{samadi2018price} by forcing the losses on both groups to be (almost) identical, while TERM ($t=10$) offers the flexibility of reducing the performance gap less aggressively.
+By varying $t$, we achieve varying degrees of performance improvement on different groups---TERM ($t=200$) recovers the min-max results of~\citep{samadi2018price} by forcing the losses on both groups to be (almost) identical, while TERM ($t=10$) offers the flexibility of reducing the performance gap less aggressively. {We also provide convergence plots for different values of $t$ in this application (Figure~\ref{fig:pca_convergence}), and observe slower convergence for larger values of $t$, which is consistent with our analyses in Section~\ref{sec:term_properties} and~\ref{sec:solver}.
+However, we do not observe exponential dependence on $t$ from the convergence curves, which suggest that the theoretical dependence on $t$ in convergence proofs for the solvers may be an artifact of our proof techniques, and might possibly be further improved by other analysis techniques for typical practical use cases.}